 In April 2019, a bill to strengthen Colorado’s existing oil and gas regulations was signed into law.
 The bill will bolster oversight, allowing state officials to focus more on health and safety while giving local governments more power in deciding where drilling takes place.
 The bill also directs the state’s Air Quality Control Commission to introduce the next generation of methane pollution protections that build on what Colorado currently has in place.

-Colorado Clean Air Moms were instrumental in the adoption of the bill.
+Moms Clean Air Force Colorado was instrumental in the adoption of the bill.
 Over the past several years, Colorado moms have testified numerous times at the State Capitol, including in March 2019 in favor of this bill; organized press conferences in impacted communities; met with mayors, council members, commissioners and state legislators; testified at former Governor Hickenlooper’s Oil and Gas Taskforce; and signed onto numerous letters in support of greater regulations and protections.

-Colorado Clean Air Moms showed up to fight the proposed methane pollution rollbacks and were heard loud and far.
+Moms Clean Air Force Colorado showed up to fight the proposed methane pollution rollbacks and were heard loud and far.

 In November 2018, impacted moms from Colorado testified in Denver against the proposed EPA rollback of the New Source Performance Standards.
 Moms brought national attention to this issue through moving testimony and poignant interviews by our supermom volunteers.
 Our interviews reached viewers on Telemundo, Channel 7, Channel 9, and Fox 31.